Mr-Precise/discord-fix-updater-bootstrap/README.md

 ### How to use
 1. Copy the fixed file to `/etc/apparmor.d/` (with replacement).
 2. Reload AppArmor: `sudo systemctl reload apparmor`

+### Quick fix (script)
+This repository includes a fix.sh script that automatically applies the patched AppArmor profiles.
+Script usage:

+`sudo ./fix.sh`
+* detects the AppArmor version
+* applies the fix only for supported versions (2.13 and 3.0)
+* installs the provided profiles into `/etc/apparmor.d/`

 ### Technical Trivia
 Under the hood, the new `updater_bootstrap` is a binary written in **Rust**.